kaBeech/tensort/README.md

 If no agreement is reached at this point, we abandon all logic and just use Magicsort.

+### A note on Robustsort and Bogosort

+It is perfectly valid to use Bogosort in place of Permutationsort in Robustsort's standard Supersort SubAlgorithm.
+It may be argued that doing so is even more robust, since it barely even relies on logic.
+Here are some considerations to keep in mind:

+- Permutationsort uses additional space and may take slightly longer on average due to computing all possible permutations of the input and storing them in a list.

+- Bogosort could theoretically run forever without returning a result, even when no errors occur.

 ## Comparing it all

 Now let's take a look at how everything compares.
 Here is a graph showing the